Search Railroad Sites For:

 Equipment & Rolling Stock Details - Shasta Sunset Dinner Train

-When the McCloud Railway Company management decided to launch a dinner train operation in the fall of 1995, the road possessed only three pieces of passenger equipment.
-All three were open-air flatcars built for excursion work.
+When the McCloud Railway Company management decided to launch a dinner train operation in the fall of 1995, the road possessed only three pieces of passenger equipment, all open-air flatcars built for excursion work.
 The road immediately set out to find suitable cars for the proposed service.
-A total of seven heavyweight cars were purchased, with most coming from a defunct tourist stop in the Midwest known as the Purple Martin Dinner Train.
-Six of the seven cars have been re-built for one kind of service or another.
-The current dinner train set consists of the following cars:
+The company purchased a total of seven heavyweight cars, all built in 1916 by Pullman for the Illinois Central, from a defunct tourist stop in the Midwest known as the Purple Martin Train.
+A former Sperry Rail Services coach joined the fleet about 1997.
+All eight cars have been re-built for one kind of service or another.
+The dinner train set consisted of the following cars:

 Function